mittelmark/yeti/yeti/ylex.md

         the parser then returns from the current invocation with the original error.

+    reset

-    -   The *script* is added to the body of the scanner\'s *reset* method.
+    :   The *script* is added to the body of the scanner\'s *reset* method.

-    -

-    -
+    public

+    :

+    protected

+    :

+    private

-    -   Defines public, protected or private class members.
+    :   Defines public, protected or private class members.
 The *script* may contain many different member definitions, like the respective keywords in an **\[incr Tcl\]** class definition.